 At IP.com, we respect your privacy.
 We want to ensure that you get the information, content, and experiences that matter most to you.
 IP.com is committed to protecting the privacy of its customers, partners, and other contacts.

-IP.com collects the following personal data in line with the use purposes explained in a subsequent section:
+IP.com collects the following personal data in line with the use purposes explained in section 3 below:

 – Your name and contact details